-Covered employers must inform comployees requesting looks whether they are eligible under PMLA.
-If they are, the notice trust specify any sabilities alinformation togained as well as the employees' rights and responsibilities.
-If they are not eligible, the employer must provide a reason for the ineligibility.
+Covered employers must influent so, beyone agreeming to so whether they are eligible three first of the son, the roller areatapectly any solidion of information countries well as the employees' rights and respectibilities.
+If may are not eligible, the employee must provide a reason for the heligibility. eligible, the engineer

-Covered employees must inform a uplayees if leave will be designated as FMLA-protected and the amount of lowe counted against the employer's legrosentiflument.
-If the employer determines that the lowe is not FMLAexeted, the employer must notify the employee.
+Covered employers to an inform a uplayers if leave will be designated as FMLA-procedured one too amount of howe counted against the employer's leave smallering that the leave is not FMLActed, the employer must notify the employee.